datagems-eosc/dg-app-api/docs/docs/security.md

 * download - Grants permission to download the dataset
 * edit - Grants permission to edit dataset data and metadata
 * search - Grants permission to perform a search using the data and metadata of the dataset.
 This does not refer to listing / browsing operations but advanced search capabilities offered by DataGEMS
-* system - Grants permission for ETL, maintenance and other system level operations that may need to be performed on the dataset

 ## Token exchange